eldios/nomad-on-docker/README.md

 ```
 3. ✅ Done! ✅ You should now have a Nomad cluster up and running in Docker!

+Wait a second .. your cluster is working but empty and super lonely! 💔

+If you want to make use of it and make super happy, proceed to the next paragraph!

 ## 🤠 Usage

 Once you have your Nomad cluster running, you can use it to deploy applications, manage workloads, and more.
 Here are some examples of what you can do: